Skip to main content

 At a certain date and time

-Wakes up the computer at the specified year, month, day, hour, minute and second.
+Wakes up the computer at the specified date and time.
+Only available when Wake up is checked.

 At a certain time

-Wakes up the computer at the specified hour, minute and second.
+Wakes up the computer at the specified time of day.
+Only available when Wake up is checked.

 Note